fukunagatsu/RIblast/README.md

 RIblast outputs detected interactions as follows.
 An interaction is expressed in five columns.The first, second, third, fourth and fifth column of an interaction describes intearction id, name of query RNA, name of target RNA, interaction energy of the interaction, and interacted regions ([region in query]:[region in target]), respectively.

-Example
+Example:

+RIblast ris result
+input:test_input.txt,database:test_db,RepeatFlag:0,MaximalSpan:100,MinAccessibleLength:3,MaxSeedLength:20,InteractionEnergyThreshold:0,HybridEnergyThreshold:3,FinalThreshold:0,DropOutLengthWoGap:5,DropOutLengthWGap:16
-Id,Query name, Target name, Energy, BasePair
+Id,Query name, Query Length, Target name, Target Length, Energy, BasePair
-0,qrna,target_rna1,-14.41945,(4-21:30-13)
-1,qrna,target_rna2,-8.73221,(72-83:185-170)
+0,qrna,100,target_rna1,200,-14.41945,(4-21:30-13)
+1,qrna,100,target_rna2,150,-8.73221,(72-83:185-170)

+Query Length and Target Length means the region of non-repeat region when repeat sequences are masked.
 If you need the information of interacted base pair, please designate the output format style as detailed output style.

 ## License
 This software is released under the MIT License, see LICENSE.txt.

 ## Changelogs
+2017/07/06 Version 1.1.2 I changed output file format.
 2016/12/07 Version 1.1.1 I changed output file format.
 2016/11/21 Version 1.1.0 was released.
 2016/10/10 Version 1.0.2 bug fix: I fixed a bug in accessibility calculation.